ta0kira/zeolite/README.md

 - Values cannot be missing (like `null` in Java) unless a specific qualifier is used for the variable, argument, or return.
-- There are no constructors and there is no default initialization; values can only be created from factory functions.
+- There are no constructors and there is no default initialization; values can only be created using factory functions or literals.

 Zeolite also has a limited meta-type system that operates on types themselves: